abdulwhd964/chat-server/README.md

 - Git clone
 - mvn clean install
 - Make sure you have lombok in Eclipse IDE or you can use IntelliJ
-- navigate to the main, Run as Java application
+- navigate to the ChatServerApplication.java file, Run as Java application
 - Application url: [URL](http://localhost:8080/)
-- once the application launches, it prompts to enter username and password
+- once the application launches, it prompts to enter username and password, you can find it under [SQL File](https://github.com/abdulwhd964/chat-server/blob/main/src/main/resources/schema.sql)
-  - When application launches, two user has been created via schema.sql file
-    - username and password: abdul and abdul
-    - username and password: wahid and wahid

 ## Technologies Used
 - Spring Boot